nyp-lit/UiBakery-Workshop---HumanityxHack-/README.md

 All the resources are as above

-To Follow our live demostration , see the Main Sample Guide.pdf
+To Follow our live demostration , download or see the Main Sample page guide.pdf / Main Page Guide Link(below)

 # UI Bakery Website Link:
 https://uibakery.io/